JoeNyland/joenyland.github.io/_drafts/a-quick-rake-task-to-tweet-about-a-new-post.md

 ---

-I use [Twitter][1] a fair bit, so I like to fire a quick tweet out to my many (not) followers when I've published a new post.
+I use [Twitter][1] a fair bit, so I like to fire a quick tweet out to my many (not) followers when I've published a new post :bird:.
 This task was a bit of a pain, so I thought I'd throw together a quick `Rake` task to do this for me.

 * To get this to work, you'll need to install the `twitter` gem manually or, by adding it to your `Gemfile`.
 * You'll also need to create config file that will store the API keys for the `twitter` gem to use to authenticate